Continuing Education Courses > Biofeedback for Pelvic Muscle Dysfunction - Satellite Lab Course

 Contact Hours: 11

 ***Equipment required to participate in course: A 2-channel sEMG biofeedback hand-held unit with software on a laptop or computer.
+The participants who are self-hosting will need a vaginal and rectal sensor and abdominal leads.
 If you are attending at a satellite location, this equipment will be provided.

 Audience: This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.